Student Experience Task Force

 Questions for the next long-range plan

-- How can high impact and immersion experiences – service-learning, internships and practicums, Study Away, etc. – be expanded to involve more students?
+- How can high impact and immersion experiences – service-learning, internships and practicums, Education Abroad, etc. – be expanded to involve more students?

 - What initiatives could expand leadership opportunities for students?